-- 8.8 The Council is to ensure compliance with the Prudential Code for Capital Finance in Local Authorities and ensure liquidity and security of the principal capital and not to tie up resources into long term situations whereby short-term cash needs cannot be met or cannot be met without a significant financial penalty. - 8.9 The returns generated by the Fund need to reflect the potential for the principal invested to reduce and for lost liquidity.
+- 9.8 The Council is to ensure compliance with the Prudential Code for Capital Finance in Local Authorities and ensure liquidity and security of the principal capital and not to tie up resources into long term situations whereby short-term cash needs cannot be met or cannot be met without a significant financial penalty. - 9.9 The returns generated by the Fund need to reflect the potential for the principal invested to reduce and for lost liquidity.
 A minimum total nominal return of 6.1% is sought in every investment (3.5% Green Book 2.5% average inflation).
-This is reviewed (at least) annually for changes in the opportunity cost of the Council's resources (e.g., borrowing) and other factors such as inflation and returns available elsewhere.
-Detail of how financial returns on investments will be assessed is set out in Appendix A of this Strategy below. - 8.10 Decisions relating to the financing of investment and/or development will be taken in conjunction with the Council's Treasury Management Strategy Statement and Annual Investment Strategy both approved each year as part of the Council's MTFS.
+This is reviewed (at least) annually for changes in the opportunity cost of the Council's resources (e.g., borrowing) and other factors such as inflation and returns available elsewhere. - 9.10 Decisions relating to the financing of investment and/or development will be taken in conjunction with the Council's Treasury Management Strategy Statement and Annual Investment Strategy both approved each year as part of the Council's MTFS.